thales-markets/thales-improvement-proposals/TIPs/TIP-66.md

 ## Specification

-This TIP entails the Thales Protocol DAO to implement `claimOnBehalf` method to the [StakingThales](https://optimistic.etherscan.io/address/0xC392133eEa695603B51a5d5de73655d571c2CE51) contract, that can additionally be enabled/disabled by individual stakers for their respective wallets.
+This TIP entails the Thales Protocol DAO to implement `claimOnBehalf` method to the [StakingThales](https://optimistic.etherscan.io/address/0xC392133eEa695603B51a5d5de73655d571c2CE51) contract.

+The `claimOnBehalf` method is to additionally support `address` input parameter that allows stakers to whitelist addresses to enable them to trigger the claim on their behalf.

 ## Rationale